Determination of the spin and parity of all-charm tetraquarks: Methods

 The pairs of spin-parity models are tested among the $0^-$, $0_m^+$, $0_h^+$, $1^-$, $1^+$, $2_m^-$, $2_h^-$, and $2^{+}_m$ hypotheses.
 In all tests involving the $2^{+}_m$ model, it is preferred.
 Therefore, these tests are presented in Fig.~\ref{fig:summary} and Table~\ref{table:results}, which is an extended version of Table~\ref{table:results-short}.
-The pairwise tests between the other models do not provide any additional useful information, as the data frequently show inconsistencies with either model.
+The pairwise tests between the other models do not provide any additional useful information, as the data frequently show inconsistencies with both models.
 In the case of $J^{PC}=0^{++}$ and $2^{-+}$ scenarios, additional tests are conducted to account for a possible mixture of two tensor structures, as outlined in Section~\ref{sec:nature_results}.

 It is important to note that the $2^{+}_m$ model represents only one specific realization of the $J^{PC} = 2^{++}$ hypothesis.
-In practice, a mixture of different amplitudes could produce angular distributions that resemble those expected for $0^{++}$ or $1^{++}$, in addition to $2^{+}_m$.
-As a result, the $p$-values reported in Table~\ref{table:results} may not remain fully consistent with the $2^{+}_m$ model under such admixtures, provided that the alternative model remains disfavoured.
+In practice, a mixture of amplitudes corresponding to the $2^{++}$ state, as listed in Table~\ref{table:jcp}, could produce angular distributions that resemble those expected for $0^{++}$ or $1^{++}$, in addition to $2^{+}_m$.
+As a result, even if the true particle is a $2^{++}$ state, the $p$-values reported in Table~\ref{table:results} may not remain fully consistent with the $2^{+}_m$ model under such admixtures.
 These mixed scenarios can be explored in future analyses.
 Taking this into account, all observed data distributions are found to be compatible with the $J^{PC} = 2^{++}$ hypothesis and show deviations from the predictions of alternative $J^{PC}$ assignments, with confidence levels summarized in Table~\ref{table:results}.